 Overall, their customer support left a positive impression.
 I liked the fact that their customer support portal shows whether there are any major problems with the service.
 That way, you know that the problem isn't on your end.

-Is IPVanish worth getting?
+Is IPVanish good and worth getting?

 Is IPVanish free?